Kitware/ParaView/Documentation/release/dev/translatable-strings-refactor.md

 ### Proxies translation

-Proxies, proxy groups and properties labels can now be translated.
+Proxies, proxy groups, properties labels, Categories and entries can now be translated.